wilparsons/scannersort/README.md

 `input` is the array to sort.

-The default input data type in C is `int`.
+The default input data type is `int`.
 Any data type can be sorted by replacing all occurences of `int` with the appropriate data type.

-Other programming languages use generic types.

 The return value data type is `void`.